 The terms should be properly explained as an act of trust.
 It means to entrust oneself to the Person and work of Christ.

 A Biblical illustration — Abraham was not a surrendered man (Ge.
 16 and 20), but he was certainly a believer!

 The products of true faith should be emphasized.
 Preach to believe and emphasize the true results of believing (1 John 3:15,16).

 God gives us eternal life at salvation, not temporal life (Jn 6:47; 10:27,28; Ro 6:23; He 5:8,9; 9:12).

 Acts 16:31 “shall be saved” is aorist tense [at one point in time, not at many points]

 Eph 2:8,9 “are you saved” is perfect tense.
-Perfect tense in the Greek means that it happened at one point in the past with the results going on from that point – we are eternally saved at the point of salvation
+The perfect tense in Greek means that it happened at one point in the past with the results going on from that point – we are eternally saved at the point of salvation.

-- God guarantees that He will complete the work of salvation in us (Ph 1:6; He 12:2).
+God guarantees that He will complete the work of salvation in us (Php 1:6; He 12:2).